-DNS stands for Domain Naming System.
-It is a crucial component of the internet infrastructure that translates human-readable domain names into machine-readable IP addresses.
+DNS stands for Domain Name System.
+It is a crucial component of the Internet that translates human-readable domain names into machine-readable IP addresses.

-For a better understanding of DNS working and troubleshooting, you can also enroll in a networking course.
+Furthermore, if you are a networking professional and want to gain a better understanding of DNS and its troubleshooting, you can also enroll in a networking courses.

 A DNS server is a specialized computer equipped with a database that maps domain names to their associated public IP addresses.

-When users type a domain name, such as `Fortinet.com` or `Yahoo.com`, into their browser’s address bar, the DNS server retrieves the appropriate IP address.
-This IP address guides the user’s device to the correct location where the requested website's data is stored.
+When users type a domain name, such as `Fortinet.com` or `Yahoo.com`, into their browser’s address bar, the DNS server retrieves the appropriate IP address for these domains and automatically guides the user’s device to the correct location where the requested website's data is stored.

 Once the DNS server identifies the right IP address, web browsers utilize this information to send data requests to the Content Delivery Network (CDN) edge servers or origin servers.

-This process begins with the DNS server finding the IP address linked to a website's uniform resource locator (URL).
+This process begins with the DNS server finding the IP address linked to a website's URL.

 Here’s a step-by-step breakdown of how DNS works: